gbdev/gb-asm-tutorial/src/part1/hello_world.md

 1. `rgbasm -o hello-world.asm hello-world.o` won't work (and may corrupt `hello-world.asm`!)
 2. `rgbasm hello-world.asm -o hello-world.o` will work
-3. `rgbasm hello-world.asm -o hello-world.o -L` will also work

 If you need whitespace within an argument, you must quote it: